cca/koha_patron_import/readme.md

 Before each semester, we load new patron accounts using data sourced from Workday to create a CSV that's then batch loaded into Koha.

 1. Download JSON files from Google Cloud with `uv run python koha_patron/dl_int_json.py`.
-For a summer term, get pre-college students too with `uv run python koha_patron/dl_int_json.py --pc`.
 Our scripts expect the JSON files to retain their names, e.g. "student_data.json".
 Download the report of "Prox" numbers (Custom Reports > "Accounts with Prox IDs").

 1. Check that there are no new student majors not represented in "koha_mappings.py".
 The script "new-programs.sh" (requires [jq](https://stedolan.github.io/jq/)) parses the employee/student data and writes all major/department values to text files in the data directory, then it runs `git diff` against its own prior iterations.